dileep143123/AWS-1/Solutions Architect/Associate/README.md

 * **Percipio**
 Percipio has been provided by my company as an additional resource.
 Similar to aCloudGuru.
 I will try to utilise this as much as possible & to fill the gaps if I deem necessary.

+This course provides some sample code which is referred to during the course.
+Things like simple Lambda functions, API Gateways, S3 Policies etc. I have omitted these for the time-being but will add if deemed necessary.